tweag/python-monorepo-example/9999-99-99-bazel-haskell.md

 One large monorepo facilitates writing tooling that will work with the entire thing.
-Google did just that with their Blaze build system, open sourced in 2015 as [Bazel][bazel] (the two systems are technically distinct but share most of the code).
+Google did just that with their Blaze build system, open sourced in 2015 as [Bazel][bazel-home] (the two systems are technically distinct but share most of the code).
 As we touched upon above, a crucial property of building code at scale is that partial rebuilds should be *correct* and *fast*.
 This implies that dependencies should be declared accurately and precisely (respectively).

 Bazel tries hard to offer guarantees that dependencies are at least complete (this property is called *build hermiticity*).
 It does so by